Skip to main content

 Furthermore, more than one departments of the same or other higher education institutions or research centres and institutes may organise second cycle programmes.

-Autonomous departments of national HEIs collaborate with departments recognised as peer institutions or research centres and institutes abroad for the organisation and operation of joint postgraduate study programmes-PMS ((law 4957/2022).
-By decision of the Minister of Education and Religious Affairs, the procedure for the establishment of the joint postgraduate study programmes (PMS) is defined.
-The issues are regulated in the EPS for any relevant topic (ministerial decision 41931/Ζ1/19-3-2018).
+Autonomous departments of national HEIs collaborate with departments recognised as peer institutions or research centres and institutes abroad for the organisation and operation of joint postgraduate study programmes-PMS (l.
+4957/2022).
+By decision of the Minister of Education, Religious Affairs and Sports, the procedure for the establishment of the joint postgraduate study programmes (PMS) is defined.
+The issues are regulated in the Cooperation Protocol for any relevant topic (Ministerial Decision 41931/Ζ1/19-3-2018).

 The academic year begins on the 1st of September of each year and ends on the 31st of August of the following year.
 The educational programme of each academic year is divided into two semesters.
 A second cycle programme may begin during the winter or the spring semester.

-Moreover, the second cycle programme regulation stipulates part-time attendance for working and non-working students.
+Moreover, the second cycle programme regulation stipulates part-time attendance for working and in exceptional cases for non-working students.
 The duration ought not to be longer than twice the duration of the full-time programme.

-According to Law 4957/2022, a Professional Postgraduate Program can be organized by one (1) or more Departments of Higher Education Institutions (HEIs) in a specific knowledge subject relevant to the Department with the aim of providing formal post-graduate level education exclusively to the staff of private or public sector entities, in the context of the implementation of a contract or program agreement of HEIs with a private or public sector entity, which undertakes the financing of the organization and operation of the Professional Postgraduate Program.
+According to l.
+4957/2022, a Professional Postgraduate Program can be organized by one (1) or more Departments of Higher Education Institutions (HEIs) in a specific knowledge subject relevant to the Department.
+The purpose of these program is to provide formal post-graduate level education exclusively to the staff of private or public sector entities, in the context of the implementation of a contract or program agreement of HEIs with a private or public sector entity, which undertakes the financing of the organization and operation of the Professional Postgraduate Program.

 Admission requirements